oracle-livelabs/security/blockchain-table-new/provision/provision.md

     ![](./images/lab1-task1-1.png "In the top left corner, click the 3 lines menu to expand. ")

-3. The following steps apply similarly to either Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing (ATP).
-So please **click the provisioning of Autonomous Database of your choice** (here we choose an Oracle Autonomous Data Warehouse but again you can also choose Oracle Autonomous Transaction Processing if you prefer).
+3. The following steps apply to Autonomous Transaction Processing (ATP).
+So please **click the provisioning of Autonomous Transaction Processing**.

     ![](./images/lab1-task1-2.png "click the provision autonomous transactional database ")